virtualmin/virtualmin-install/README.md

 # virtualmin-install
 Shell script to perform a Virtualmin GPL or Professional installation

+**Do not use this script for installation right now.
+Use the one from [Virtualmin.com](https://www.virtualmin.com/download).
+This one is in heavy development and is broken due to missing groups/metapackages in our repos.
+Will be fixed in a few days.**

 # How it Works
 The script relies on our software repositories on software.virtualmin.com in order to function.
 You'll need internet access.